dstack-js/dstack/README.md

 See [Tutorial](https://dstack.dev/docs/intro) to get started using DStack in your dapp

+## Deprecaton Notice
+Version 0.2.x will be deprecated soon, majority of the development is moved to `next` branch.

+This version will not receive any major upgrades or improvements, only minor security fixes and dependency upgrades.

 ## Introduction

 DStack was created to bring together some of the popular libraries/technologies for the decentralized web (like [IPFS](https://ipfs.io)) into a single ecosystem to provide an easy way for developing decentralized web applications where your infrastructure is a single source of truth.